 Some of the vast benefits of IoT integration into healthcare are as follows:

 Information is power.
-The data collected by millions of connected devices could potentially allow AI simulations to come up with solutions in a fraction of the time it takes now to develop vaccinations, cure illness, and solve other healthcare challenges.
+The data collected by millions of connected devices could allow AI simulations to come up with solutions in a fraction of the time it takes to develop vaccinations, cure illness, and solve other healthcare challenges.
 There are many long-term benefits, including disease management and potential cures, through data collection and analysis.

 Chronic illness monitoring.
 Patients who require regular ongoing monitoring and care would benefit significantly from this type of connectivity.
 Diabetes patients can wear glucose monitoring wearables so their doctor can see their levels at any time of night or day.
 Additionally, heart patients could use smart pacemakers that send alerts if their heartbeat shows signs of arrhythmia or other abnormalities.
 IoT could save a lot of lives.